Frobenius trace distributions for K3 surfaces: Experimental results

 \subsubsection{The generic trace distributions}

-~ The red lines in Figure~\ref{generisch_plot} show the densities of theoretical trace distributions, as predicted by the Sato--Tate conjecture.
-For example~\ref{ex1}, it is the superposition of the distributions for the two components, as explained in Section~\ref{Lie}.
+~ The red lines in Figure~\ref{generisch_plot} show the densities of the theoretical trace distributions, as predicted by the Sato--Tate conjecture.
+For example~\ref{ex1}, one has the superposition of the distributions for the two components, as explained in Section~\ref{Lie}.
+Note~that the theoretical density for Example~\ref{ex3} is not symmetric.